projectcalico/calico/README.md

 - To just build the binaries, with no tests, run `make binary`.
 This will produce `dist/calico` and `dist/calico-ipam`.
 - To only run the unit tests, simply run `make ut`.
 - To only run the fv tests, simply run `make fv`.
+- To build the docker image, run `make docker`.

 [cni]: https://github.com/appc/cni
 [config]: configuration.md